The Springfield City Library celebrates local Western Massachusetts authors.

 The Library’s biannual Author Fairs provide occasions for writers to connect with interested readers and new audiences.
 In addition book collectors in pursuit of signed books or small press books have an opportunity to add to their collections.
 You won’t be disappointed, and we really do look forward to seeing you at the Library!
 Please call the Central Library at 413-263-6828, ext.
 221 if you have any questions.

 Come to the Fair to meet local authors and enjoy their works in this showcase of local talent and achievement.
-Authors will be on-hand to discuss their books, their work as published authors, and to sign and sell copies to interested readers.
-Authors at this Fair come from Hampden, Hampshire & Franklin counties but most are from Springfield.
-Many genres will be on display including adult fiction and nonfiction, poetry, novels for teens, and more.
+Authors will be on hand to discuss their books, their work as published writers, and to sign and sell copies of their books to interested readers.
+Throughout the afternoon many of the authors will offer short public readings from their recent books.
+A wide range of books will be on display for adults, teens, and children to enjoy.
 Come to Fair and take stock in the pride of western Massachusetts!

 The Fair brings together readers and writers so that readers will find books that interest them, and so that writers can better understand their audiences.
 It is also a service for book collectors who have an interest in small press books and signed copies.
 Writers are encouraged to network with one another.